Carl Van Vechten: Works

-At age 40, Van Vechten wrote the book Peter Whiffle, which established him as a respected novelist.
+At the age of 40, Van Vechten wrote the book Peter Whiffle (1922), which established him as a respected novelist.
 This novel was recognized as contemporary and an important work to the collection of Harlem Renaissance history.
 In his novel, autobiographical facts were arranged into a fictional form.
 In addition to Peter Whiffle, Van Vechten wrote several other novels.
 One is The Tattooed Countess, a disguised manipulation of his memories of growing up in Cedar Rapids.
-His book the Tiger in the House explores the quirks and qualities of Van Vechten's most beloved animal, the cat.
+His book The Tiger in the House explores the quirks and qualities of Van Vechten's most beloved animal, the cat.

 One of his more controversial novels, Nigger Heaven, was received with both controversy and praise.
 Van Vechten called this book "my Negro novel".
-He intended for this novel to depict how African Americans were living in Harlem and not about the suffering of blacks in the South who were dealing with racism and lynchings.
+He intended for this novel to depict how African Americans were living in Harlem and not about the suffering of Black people in the South who were dealing with racism and lynchings.
 Although many encouraged Van Vechten to reconsider giving his novel such a controversial name, he could not resist having an incendiary title.
 Some worried that his title would take away from the content of the book.
-In one letter, his father wrote to him, "Whatever you may be compelled to say in the book," he wrote, "your present title will not be understood & I feel certain you should change it."
+In one letter, his father also cautioned him: "Whatever you may be compelled to say in the book," he wrote, "your present title will not be understood & I feel certain you should change it."

 Many black readers were divided over how the novel depicted African Americans.
 Some felt that it depicted black people as "alien and strange", and others valued the novel for its representation of African Americans as everyday people, with complexity and flaws just like typical white characters.
 The novel's supporters included Nella Larsen, Langston Hughes and Gertrude Stein, who all defended the novel for bringing Harlem society and racial issues to the forefront of America.

 His supporters also sent him letters to voice their opinions of the novel.
 Alain Locke sent Van Vechten a letter from Berlin citing his novel Nigger Heaven and the excitement surrounding its release as his primary reason for making an imminent return home.
 Gertrude Stein sent Van Vechten a letter from France writing that the novel was the best thing he had ever written.
 Stein also played an important role in the development of the novel.

-Well-known critics of this novel included African-American scholar W. E. B. Du Bois and black novelist Wallace Thurman.
+Well known critics of this novel included African American scholar W. E. B. Du Bois and black novelist Wallace Thurman.
 Du Bois dismissed the novel as "cheap melodrama".
-Decades after the book was published, literary critic and scholar Ralph Ellison remembered Van Vechten as a bad influence, an unpleasant character who "introduced a note of decadence into Afro-American literary matters which was not needed".
+Decades after the book was published, novelist and literary critic Ralph Ellison remembered Van Vechten as a bad influence, an unpleasant character who "introduced a note of decadence into Afro-American literary matters which was not needed".
 In 1981, David Levering Lewis, historian and author of a classic study of the Harlem Renaissance, called Nigger Heaven a "colossal fraud", a seemingly uplifting book with a message that was overshadowed by "the throb of the tom-tom".
 He viewed Van Vechten as being driven by "a mixture of commercialism and patronizing sympathy".